 • Science and new technologies

-• French-language culture through movies and songs
+• French-language culture through music, cinema, literature, and comics

 Other activities included with the courses